Hog Hammock, Georgia

 In the 1990s, mainlanders began acquiring parcels of land from the Gullahs to construct vacation homes.
 In 2012, McIntosh County property tax appraisers notified Hog Hammock residents of huge property tax increases, even though there was no longer a school on the island.
 One Hog Hammock property owner's annual tax bill soared from $600 to $2,100.
 In 2013, a fight over the sudden tax hikes was well underway, with some residents claiming they would be driven from land they had owned for many generations for the benefit of mainlanders who would acquire more of Hog Hammock's homes.
+In 2022, the county settled the case, freezing some residents' property taxes until 2025, and with the county responsible for improving emergency services and road maintenance.
+In September 2023 by a 3 to 2 vote, McIntosh County, which is 65 percent white, weakened zoning restrictions, more than doubling the maximum size permissible for Hog Hammock homes.
+The commission chair said the island's changing culture is due to Gullahs who sold their land.